Foreign relations of Lithuania

-Lithuania is a Northern country on the south-eastern shore of the Baltic Sea, a member of the United Nations Organisation, the Organisation for Security and Cooperation in Europe, the European Union, the North Atlantic Treaty Organisation, the World Trade Organisation.
-Currently, Lithuania maintains diplomatic relations with 186 states Lithuania became a member of the United Nations on 18 September 1991, and is a signatory to a number of its organizations and other international agreements.
+Lithuania is a European country located on the south-eastern shore of the Baltic Sea.
+It is a member of the United Nations, the Organisation for Security and Cooperation in Europe, the European Union, the North Atlantic Treaty Organisation and the World Trade Organisation.
+Currently, Lithuania maintains diplomatic relations with 186 states.
+It became a member of the United Nations on 18 September 1991, and is a signatory to a number of its organizations and other international agreements.
 It is also a member of the Organization for Security and Cooperation in Europe, NATO and its adjunct North Atlantic Coordinating Council, the Council of Europe, and the European Union.
 Lithuania gained membership in the World Trade Organization on 31 May 2001.

 Lithuania's membership in the EU

 On 1 May 2004, Lithuania became one of the 27 member states of the European Union.
 The EU activities affect different spheres of politics, from consumer rights to national defence matters.
 In the second half of 2013, Lithuania took presidency over the EU Council.
 Membership in the Union has strengthened the domestic economy, giving it access to the wide pan-European market.
 Foreign direct investments in Lithuania are growing.
 The country is poised to become energy-independent.
 The accession to the Schengen space in 2007 has opened up possibilities for the free movement of both citizens and goods across 25 European states.
 Lithuania's citizens enjoy equal social guarantees while working, travelling, or studying at the Community's countries.
 The country now benefits from additional EU fund and programme funding in the field of education and science.
 As an EU citizen, every citizen of Lithuania has the guarantee of consular assistance of EU representative offices in countries where Lithuania has none.